Tip: Web requests should not be measured in Hz [Hertz]

 Hacker News Comment Review

-• Strongest technical objection: Bq and Hz are dimensionally identical (both = 1/s), so the substitution changes nothing mathematically and offers no correctness improvement.
+• Near-unanimous technical pushback: Bq and Hz are dimensionally identical (both reduce to s⁻¹), so substituting one for the other changes nothing about the measurement itself.

 Notable Comments